atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/dataset/README.md

 | S.Wrap | Wrap-Around Shots | - |
 | S.Wrst | Wrist-Shots | - |

 These columns were chosen because they were hypothesized to have some impact on each player's salary.
+Unfortunately, some of these columns had a tremendous amount of faulty or empty cells.
+Instead of removing these data entries, the following columns were excluded due to their lack of completeness: ```DrftYr, DrftRd, Ovrl```

 ## Further Parsing
-Given that a rookie player's entry level contract is significantly lower than other players' contracts regardless of their seasonal performance, it may be wise to remove rookies from the analysis.
+Given that a rookie player's entry level contract is significantly lower than other players' contracts regardless of their seasonal performance, the rookies were removed from the dataset.
 Furthermore, defense-men, wingers, and center-men will all be compensated differently for their statistical performance.
 It is not expected of a super-star center-man to block hundreds of shots each year.
 Moreover, an elite defense-man may only tally a handful of points.
 These differences must be taken into account during the analysis.